 Shooting Modes: The camera features the following shooting modes:

 automatically adjusts the focus, exposure and white balance.

 - Program Auto:

-Allows you to shoot with the exposure adjusted automatically (both the
+This mode allows you to shoot with the exposure adjusted automatically.

 - Shutter Speed Priority: You select the shutter speed, the

 camera makes other adjustments.
 Functions available from the menu.

 select the aperture value, the camera makes other adjustments.
 Functions